Last Exit (British band)

-Last Exit was a British jazz fusion band formed in Newcastle upon Tyne, England, in 1974.
+Last Exit were an English jazz fusion band formed in Newcastle upon Tyne, England, in 1974.
 It is best remembered as the group Sting was in before finding stardom with The Police.

 Biography

 Keyboardist Gerry Richardson and bassist Sting originally were members of the Newcastle Big Band.
 Frustrated by the band's lack of ambition and conservative repertoire, and influenced by more modern jazz ensembles like Weather Report and Return to Forever, they decided to form their own group.
 The band's name came from Hubert Selby Jr.'s novel Last Exit to Brooklyn.
 The original line-up was drummer Ronnie Pearson (also of the Phoenix Jazzmen), guitarist John Hedley (later replaced by Terry Ellis), Richardson and Sting.

 The band was a leading act around Newcastle for several years.
 They released a single in 1975, "Whispering Voices/Evensong" (two Richardson compositions) on the Wudwink label, and later a tape called First from Last Exit featuring nine original songs.

-In 1976, Carol Wilson, Head of Richard Branson's music publishing company, saw Last Exit play in the Gosforth Hotel in Newcastle and signed them.
+In 1976, Carol Wilson, head of Richard Branson's music publishing company, saw Last Exit play in the Gosforth Hotel in Newcastle and signed them.
 Virgin financed the recording of a demo in the Pathway Studios in London.
-Wilson organised a number of gigs, including Dingwalls, and a double page feature in Sounds and played the demo to every major record label.
+Wilson organised a number of gigs, including Dingwalls, and a double-page feature in Sounds and played the demo to every major record label.
 Most A&R men liked it but could not see an obvious category to market the band, so no record deal materialised.

 In 1977, Last Exit moved to London but after a few gigs, half of the band returned to Newcastle, and Sting and Richardson started looking for other jobs.
 Richardson worked with Billy Ocean's band as musical director, while Sting joined Stewart Copeland and Henri Padovani and formed The Police.

 Several Last Exit songs were later reworked by Sting, to feature in The Police's and Sting's solo albums: